5 Kickstarter Mistakes You Should Avoid

 3. Failure to Study Industry Examples

-If you are going to write a book in a certain genera, you read books in that genera ahead of time.
+If you are going to write a book in a certain genre, you read books in that genre ahead of time.
 If you are going to create a business, you look at other businesses in your industry to see how they obtain customers, phrase marketing messages, and what their value proposition is.
 Even a quick glance at similar crowdfunding campaigns in your Kickstarter Category can help you craft a better video, call to action, or structure more meaningful reward tiers.

 I would recommend studying a minimum of 5-10 campaigns in-depth before launching your own.
 When you are not under the clock to secure pledges, you can have more time to identify the factors that caused Kickstarter success or failure and really focus on those elements rather than scrambling when your project is live.
 Check out: The Crowdfunding Bible: How To Raise Money For Any Startup, Video Game Or Project for some example campaigns.